francescogerardomarra/its/modulo26/5_security_hello_world.md

 ---

 ## pom.xml

-To enhance an already built Spring Boot REST web service by integrating **JWT authentication**, we need to add the following dependencies to the `pom.xml`.
+To enhance an already built Spring Boot REST web service by integrating **JWT authentication**, we will use Spring Security 6.x (with Spring Boot 3.x and Java 17+).

+We need to add the following dependencies to the `pom.xml`.
 Each of these plays a crucial role in enabling secure authentication and authorization using JSON Web Tokens (JWTs).

 **spring-boot-starter-security**
 ```xml